mhorga/mhorga.github.io/_posts/2016-05-25-using-metalkit-part-13.markdown

 ![alt text](https://github.com/MetalKit/images/raw/master/chapter13_1.png "1")

 As you expected, the color is now calculated starting with fully white in the center of the circle and ending  with fully black on the circle contour.
-For that to happen, we had to divide the color by the `radius`, in order to normalize our range to the __[0, 1]__ interval.
-We basically faked having a light source positioned at __(0, 0, 1)__, which brings up to the next topic, `Lighting`.
+For that to happen, we had to divide the color by the `radius`, in order to normalize our range to the __[0, 1]__ interval for the `z` value, which gives us a full range light effect.
+We actually faked having a light source positioned at __(0, 0, 1)__.
+This brings up to the next topic, __Lighting__.

 In order to have lights in our scene we need to compute the `normal` at each coordinate.
 Normals are perpendicular vectors on the surface, showing us where the surface "points" to at each coordinate.
 Replace the last two lines with these lines: